SharinaS/Cloud-Engineering-Fundamentals/route53_and_dns.md

 [Set up Simple Routing](#Set-up-Simple-Routing)

-## Weight Routing Policy
+## Weighted Routing Policy

 Allows you to split your traffic based on different weights assigned.
 It adds up all the weights in the record set, and apportions them off appropriately.

 * You can have 10% of your traffic go to us-east-1, and 90% of traffic go to eu-west-1.

 User types domain name into browser --> DNS request to Route53 --> Route53 sends 30% traffic to us-east-1 **+** Route53 sends 70% traffic to us-west-2.

+Weighted routing lets you associate multiple resources with a single domain name (tutorialsdojo.com) or subdomain name (blog.tutorialsdojo.com) and choose how much traffic is routed to each resource.
+This can be useful for a variety of purposes, including load balancing and testing new versions of software.

+Weighted routing is not for a failover configuration.

 [Set up Weighted Routing](#Set-up-Weighted-Routing)